AmyChen354/cpsc-210-project/README.md

   items and dates I have created so far to file and have the option to do so or not
 - As a user, when I start the application, I want to be given the option to load the account book and dates I have created so far from file

+# Instructions for Grader

+- You can add a new list to the account book by pressing the "New list" menu on the top
+- You can add a new item to a date by pressing the "Existing list" menu on the top and then "Add new item"
+- You can remove an item from a date by pressing the "Existing list" menu on the top and then "Remove an item"
+- You can count the number of items on a date by pressing the "Existing list" menu on the top and then "Count the number of items"
+- You can save the account book to local directory by pressing the "Save" menu on the top
+- You can load the account book from local directory by pressing the "Load" menu on the top